laksh-2193/lkcomputervision/readme.md

 # Usage

-Import and initialise the package
+Import and initialize the package
 ```commandline
 from lkcomputervision import MediaPipeHandler
 mediapipe_handler = MediaPipeHandler()